-The $\overline{RESET}$ signal initiates a master reset of the ADSP-2189M.
-The $\overline{RESET}$ signal must be asserted during the power-up sequence to assure proper initialization. $\overline{RESET}$ during initial power-up must be held long enough to allow the internal clock to stabilize.
-If $\overline{RESET}$ is activated any time after power-up, the clock continues to run and does not require stabilization time.
+The \overline{RESET} signal initiates a master reset of the ADSP-2185M.
+The \overline{RESET} signal must be asserted during the power-up sequence to assure proper initialization. \overline{RESET} during initial power-up must be held long enough to allow the internal clock to stabilize.
+If \overline{RESET} is activated any time after power-up, the clock continues to run and does not require stabilization time.

-The power-up sequence is defined as the total time required for the crystal oscillator circuit to stabilize after a valid $V{\rm DD}$ is applied to the processor and for the internal phase-locked loop (PLL) to lock onto the specific crystal frequency.
+The power-up sequence is defined as the total time required for the crystal oscillator circuit to stabilize after a valid $V{\rm DD}$ is applied to the processor, and for the internal phase-locked loop (PLL) to lock onto the specific crystal frequency.
 A minimum of 2000 CLKIN cycles ensures that the PLL has locked but does not include the crystal oscillator start-up time.
-During this power-up sequence the $\overline{RESET}$ signal should be held low.
-On any subsequent resets, the $\overline{RESET}$ signal must meet the minimum pulsewidth specification, $t{RSP}$ .
+During this power-up sequence the $\overline{\rm RESET}$ signal should be held low.
+On any subsequent resets, the $\overline{\rm RESET}$ signal must meet the minimum pulsewidth specification, $t{\rm RSP}$.

-The RESET input contains some hysteresis; however, if you use an RC circuit to generate your RESET signal, the use of an external Schmidt trigger is recommended.
+The RESET input contains some hysteresis; however, if an RC circuit is used to generate the RESET signal, the use of an external Schmidt trigger is recommended.